Dynamic Analysis - Introduction

 or by typing in the directory and file name.

-N.B.
-These tools may overwrite existing output images, depending on the type of output
+Note: these tools may overwrite existing output images, depending on the type of output

 image, and the setting of the overwrite preference.